 Madison, WI 53726

-Carrie is a Researcher and Acting Director of the Robert Wood Johnson Foundation (RWJF) funded Culture of Health Prize program at the University of Wisconsin Population Health Institute.
-The RWJF Culture of Health Prize recognizes and celebrates communities that have placed a priority on health and are creating powerful partnerships and deep commitments to make change.
+Carrie is a Researcher and Director of the Robert Wood Johnson Foundation (RWJF) funded Culture of Health Prize program at the University of Wisconsin Population Health Institute.
+The RWJF Culture of Health Prize honors and elevates U.S. communities working at the forefront of advancing health, opportunity, and equity for all.

 Carrie has served as a Rotary International Fellow and a German Marshall Fund American Marshall Memorial Fellow.
 She is a founding board member of Youth in Focus, an award-winning organization that surrounds youth with high quality teachers and adult mentors.

-Carrie holds a Masters of Public Administration degree from the University of Washington Evans School of Public Affairs, and a Bachelor of Arts in Journalism from the University of Wisconsin – Madison.
+Carrie holds a Masters of Public Administration degree from the University of Washington Evans School of Policy and Governance, and a Bachelor of Arts in Journalism from the University of Wisconsin – Madison.